 - Intuition – however you refer to it, gut instinct or a hunch, the point is that we often talk about intuition and how important it is to listen to that inner voice.
 Many of us lament the times that we didn’t follow our intuition and regret it wholeheartedly often for ages.
 Albert Einstein said “The intuitive mind is a sacred gift and the rational mind is a faithful servant” isn’t it weird how despite learning through the experience that we benefit greatly by trusting that gift and ignoring logic, we still get caught out?
 I guess that as with all things that are intangible, although we know that it works and it’s been proven time and time again, we still have a need to keep testing it.
 Well we are human, so forgive yourself and make more effort to simply throw trust that your sacred gift of intuition has your back.

-- Connect Make this the year that you really CONNECT.
+- Connect – Use this the time to really CONNECT.
 With yourself, with your family and friends, with the people that you work with.
 Make the effort to reach outside of your ‘normal’ to connect with different experiences and different people… what you learn and experience could change your way of seeing the world.
-If you go to an event don’t just stick with the people that you know…look around and make the effort to connect with someone new…the world is full of possibilities.

 - Action – Congratulations!
 You’ve invested some quality time making your vision boards, you’ve written your goals down and you are ready.
-Ready to conquer the world, ready to make a difference, ready to grow; Here’s the thing, all of that visioning is awesome BUT it’s nothing more than a pretty picture if you don’t take action every single day.
+Ready to conquer the world, ready to make a difference, ready to grow.
+Here’s the thing, all of that visioning is awesome BUT it’s nothing more than a pretty picture if you don’t take action every single day.
 It’s not enough to keep looking at it.
 It’s not enough to talk about it.
 So from now on every morning when you get up spend some time and ask yourself “what am I going to do today to move me closer to my goals/vision ?”
 I love doing this because it make me accountable to myself.
 At the end of the day do the same thing, ask yourself “what did I do today that moved me closer to my goals?”.
 I guarantee that this will help you to make your vision real.
 Many of us have pivoted and found new ways to achieve our goals during the current climate… every day do something to move you closer to that goal.

 - Mindful – now more than ever this word needs to underpin everything that you do….
 Being mindful helps us to make conscious choices; with the way that we live ….faster and faster….trying to fit more and more into each day, with barely enough time to exhale, there are always going to be choices to be made and all too often our choices can end up being ones that alienate us from ourselves and those that we care about.
 If you practice making conscious choices, you stand a good chance of creating a more’ wholelistically’ balanced life (I’m not sure if that’s even a word ….but you get the gist of it) that reduces the tendency towards an unbalanced life of extremes and pulls you back to your centre, whatever your centre is.
 Being mindful can help to reduce feelings of being fragmented, scattered and out of control.
 Don’t be afraid to close your eyes and take a mindful moment whenever you can.

-- Be kind to you & do it for you – it’s so very easy to focus on all of the things that you could, would and should do better or be better at, and let’s not even talk about the things that we are continually judged on (still) like our shape, size, colour, religion, age, hair, etc… with all of this judgement you can find yourself striving to be better, but often it’s for the wrong reasons; whatever you are trying to ‘do more’ of or ‘be more’ of , make sure that it’s for you and your purpose.
-Be kind to yourself: accept that perfection is not the endgame here … accept that you are fallible… accept that your journey is yours, special and unique and cannot be compared to anyone else’s … accept when you need a break…accept when you need to re-evaluate and perhaps change course… accept that you need support…accept help when it is offered…accept your achievements…accept that you are amazing.
+- Be kind to you and do it for you – it’s so very easy to focus on all of the things that you could, would and should do better or be better at, and let’s not even talk about the things that we are continually judged on (still) like our shape, size, colour, religion, age, hair, etc….with all of this judgement you can find yourself striving to be better, but often it’s for the wrong reasons; whatever you are trying to ‘do more’ of or ‘be more’ of , make sure that it’s for you and your purpose.
+Be kind to yourself: accept that perfection is not the endgame here … accept that you are fallible… accept that your journey is yours, special and unique and cannot be compared to anyone else’s …. accept when you need a break…accept when you need to re evaluate and perhaps change course….accept that you need support…accept help when it is offered…accept your achievements…accept that you are amazing.